scaljeri/oh-my-mock/README.md

 The compiled code is stored in **"./dist"**

-Navigate in Chrome to chrome:extensions and enable `development mode` and upload the **"./dist"** folder via the `Load unpacked` button.
+Navigate in Chrome to chrome://extensions and enable `development mode` and upload the **"./dist"** folder via the `Load unpacked` button.
 Thats it.

-### Setup development
+### Setup for development
 First install all dependencies

     $> yarn

-Start the development web server
+Start the development web server and watchers

     $> yarn watch